Andreeadrg/website-recipes-odin/README.md

 # website-recipes-odin
-Romanian recipes website in HTML
+Romanian recipes website in HTML- for practice all of the HTML knowledge